-Bryce teaches History, Literature, Spanish, and directs the Junior Project.
+Bryce is Director of Development, teaches History, Literature, Spanish, and directs the Junior Project.
 Prior to Waterloo, Bryce taught and served as Faculty Dean and director of the Senior Thesis Program at Regents School of Austin.
 He has a bachelor’s of arts in Spanish from The University of Kansas and a MDiv from Princeton Theological Seminary.

 Craig led the team in researching and developing the unique Waterloo model.
 Before Waterloo, Craig led the School of Rhetoric (upper school) at Regents School of Austin for eleven years.
 He also co-founded the Bluetower Arts Foundation in Eugene, OR, taught and served as Upper School Head of Trinity School in Raleigh, NC, worked with Young Life ministry, and much more!